Raoult's Law - How To Calculate The Vapor Pressure of a Solution

 in this video we're going to talk about how to use raoult's law in order to calculate the vapor pressure of a solution so here is the equation that's associated with raoult's law the vapor pressure of the solution is the product of the mole fraction of the solvent multiplied by the vapor pressure of the solvent so raoult's law states that if you ad...
 Read More

-Raoult's Law is a formula that describes the relationship between the vapor pressure of a solution and the mole fraction of the solvent.
-It states that the vapor pressure of the solution is equal to the mole fraction of the solvent multiplied by the vapor pressure of the solvent.
+- ❓ Raoult's Law relates the vapor pressure of a solution to the mole fraction of the solvent and the vapor pressure of the pure solvent.

-Adding a non-volatile solute to a solvent decreases the vapor pressure of the solution.
-This is because the presence of the solute disrupts the solute-solvent interactions, making it harder for solvent molecules to escape into the gas phase.
+- 🪜 Adding a non-volatile solute to a solvent decreases the vapor pressure of the solution.

-To calculate the mole fraction of the solvent, divide the moles of the solvent by the total moles in the solution, which is the moles of the solvent plus the moles of the solute.
+- 🗂️ The mole fraction of the solvent can be calculated by dividing the moles of the solvent by the total moles in the solution.

-Q: How can Raoult's Law be used to calculate the vapor pressure of a solution?
+- 💆 Raoult's Law can be used to calculate the mass of a solute required to achieve a desired vapor pressure in a solution.

 Summary & Key Takeaways